-In addition to support throughout the year for Athletics Department activities and team programs, the Foundation is committed to providing a year-end supplement for scholarships and other operating needs of the Athletics Department.
-For the fiscal years ended June 30, 2020 and June 30, 2019, the year-end support amounts paid were \$2,357,662 and \$4,289,176, respectively.
+In addition to support throughout the year for Athletics Department activities and team programs, the Foundation is committed to providing a year-end supplement to meet the needs of the Athletics Department.
+The support amount payable at June 30, 2020 was \$2,357,662.
+Of this amount, \$2,248,592 was satisfied by the Athletics Department during fiscal year 2021, and the remaining balance was paid to the Athletics Department.
+No amount was outstanding at June 30, 2021.